-For years I’ve been posting about our garden on the blog.
-I love spending time in our garden.
-I love being able to enjoy the vegetables and herbs that we grow.
-I love the many flowers that I plant in pots on our back porch and window boxes and how they make everything look pretty after a long cold winter.
+For years I've been posting about our garden on the blog.
+I love spending time in our garden and being able to enjoy the vegetables and herbs that we grow.
+Our back porch is filled with many flowers that I plant.
+They make everything look pretty after a long cold winter.

 Tips on How to Start Seeds Indoors

 - Whichever containers you decide to use, use a seeding mix.
 Do not use potting soil.

 - Fill the containers with the seeding mix to just below the rim.

 - Follow the instructions on the back of the seed packets.

 - Gently press the seeds into the mixture using the tip of an eraser.